homemadearcade/zero/todo/__ICEBOX-CHORES.md

 ClientCanvas
   CodrawingCanvas
   Canvas
-Also a Layers Class.
+Also a Layers Entity.
 Because Layers is common across CodrawingScene and Game Instance Maybe even a LayerGroup class?

 DATA VALIDATIN FOR CLASSES, BRUSHES, ETC